Visit

 Admission

-This value-packed ticket gives access to the medieval Palace and Undercroft, ruined Great Hall, 14 acres of RHS Partner Gardens, The Bishop’s Chapel and to many year-round events (unless Member Only or ticketed) including family workshops, storytelling, themed events, Christmas Illuminations and daily guided tours.
+Value-packed admission gives access to the medieval Palace and Undercroft, ruined Great Hall, 14 acres of RHS Partner Gardens, The Bishop’s Chapel and to a packed year-round events programme (unless exclusive Friends of the Palace events or ticketed separately) including family workshops, storytelling, monthly Wellbeing Walks, themed events and daily guided tours (see schedule below).

 It’s free to visit The Bishop’s Table café and the Croquet Lawn area.